microsoft/finops-toolkit/docs-mslearn/fabric/create-finops-workspace.md

 Before you begin, you must have:

 - A paid Azure subscription with cost and usage information
+- Owner of a storage account or have access to grant permissions to the storage account
+- You must have the *Storage Blob Data Contributor* role when you use *Organizational account* authentication.
+If you don't have the required permission, you can use other authentication types like *Account key*.
+Otherwise, you get an `Invalid credentials` error.

 To complete this walkthrough, you create the following resources that incur costs: